MONACO AND THE OCEAN

-An immersive and digital experience
+An immersive digital experience

 Inside a replica of a 27-metre-long vessel, this new area covers over one hundred years of history to take you on a voyage through time, alongside the passionate monarchs, fully-aware of the great issues at stake of their time.

-In the wake of three princes…
+In the footsteps of three princes…

 At the beginning of the 21st century, a new chapter began with the work and commitment of His Majesty Prince Albert II.
 Visitors will discover the issues faced today for the protection of the ocean.

 Increase awareness, convince people and get them involved

 Dive into the discovery of the ocean in an exceptional sharing environment.
 Here, new technology is used to reveal the history and the heritage and scientific collections of this hundred-year-old establishment, all with a perfect blend of the real and the virtual.

 This exploratory tour will help visitors become aware of the issues and convince them to get involved.
 It is full of surprises and twists and turns to make visitors think, awaken the senses and attract the attention of the public who play a part in the tour, before deciding to play a part in the protection of the ocean themselves.

 Get involved as part of a unique visit…